aerleon/aerleon/docs/user/lib_getting_started.md

 The rest of this walkthrough will assume you are within the `aerleon_test` directory.
 ## Definition Files
 Definition files allow you to define Networks and Services used in your policies.
 Generally it is much easier to read a name like `WEB_SERVERS` rather than a list of IP addresses.
-It is also beneficial to composit definitions together in certain places.
+It is also beneficial to composite definitions together in certain places.

 ```yaml
 networks: